List of Saga characters: Hazel

 Alana and Marko's daughter, born on the planet Cleave in the first issue, who occasionally narrates the series.
 She has wings like her mother, horns like her father, and green-brown eyes unlike those of either of her parents.
 Conceived following a fight between her parents, she was named after the librarian who first recommended the work of D. Oswald Heist to Alana.
 She spends most of her childhood growing up in the organic tree-like rocketship with which she and her parents escape Cleave.
 She is seen taking her first steps at the end of Volume Three, and is speaking in simple phrases by the beginning of Volume Four.

 During her life on Gardenia, she has a doll named Ponk Konk.
 After she and the family are kidnapped by Dengo, Marko keeps it with him while he searches for them.
 Barr made Hazel a winter coat when she was a baby, which she wears in Volume 5.
 Hazel always hated romantic comedies.
 As an adult, she still has a scrap of the garment Barr created shortly after meeting her and Alana, and uses it as a bookmark.
 She says that although many men have pursued her during her life as a fugitive, only one ever broke her heart.

 After Hazel, her mother and grandmother are kidnapped by Dengo, it was years before she would see her father again.
 When Dengo contacts the Fourth Cell of the Last Revolution, the cell's captain, Quain, makes a deal with one of the two governments to free a thousand of the Revolution's members in exchange for Hazel, but Dengo has a change of heart and kills Quain before this can happen.
 By the time this crisis is resolved, Hazel is separated from both of her parents, and remanded to a Coalition juvenile detention facility for Wreath children, which adjoins a prison where Klara is imprisoned.
 There, Hazel bonds with a sympathetic teacher named Noreen, and also meets trans woman prisoner named Petrichor, who becomes part of the family.
-By the end of Volume 6, Noreen aids in Hazel and Petrichor's resuce by Alana and Marko, and Hazel learns her mother is pregnant with Hazel's brother.
+By the end of Volume 6, Noreen aids in Hazel and Petrichor's rescue by Alana and Marko, and Hazel learns her mother is pregnant with Hazel's brother.

 Brian K. Vaughan has stated that while time works a bit differently in the Saga universe than it does in real life, Hazel is roughly 19 Earth months old as of Chapter 19.
 She has taken her first steps by Chapter 18, and has begun speaking by Chapter 19.
 In Volume 5, Hazel is speaking in more coherent, full sentences.
 Volume Ten is set three years after Marko's death, and a week after Hazel's tenth birthday, making her the same age the series at the time.

 Hazel's narration is hand-lettered by Fiona Staples, using her own handwriting, which is the last thing she does after finishing the artwork on a page.